bzgrey/CourseConnect-backend/design/concepts/Preferencing/api.md

 [@implementation](implementation.md)

-# prompt: create api for Preferencing
-# response:

 # API Specification: Preferencing Concept

-**Purpose:** To allow a user to assign a personal numerical score to a single item at a time, and to query this score.
+**Purpose:** To allow a user to assign personal numerical scores to multiple items, and to query these scores.

 ---